<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 • Where is your referral business coming from?

-• Is it up or down from last year?
+• Is your referral business up or down from the previous year?

-• What strategies are you using to gain more (or consistent) business from your referral partners?
+• What strategies are you using to gain more—or more consistent—business from your referral partners?

 • How could you add more value to these partnerships?